Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/3-Experiment-2/_index.md

 You should set up the required code repositories in [13.1 Prepare Source Code](13-experiments-with-gitHub-actions-merge-group/1-prepare-source-code) if you have not done it yet.

 In this section, you are going to start by creating a pull request for person *a*'s changes, followed by a separate pull request for person *b*'s.
 Once both pull requests are up, you will wait for the CI workflows to run.
 Since person *a*'s changes have not been merged into the *main* branch yet, person *b*'s CI check completes successfully without incorporating person *a*'s updates.
-Feeling confident, you merge person *b*'s code changes into the *main* branch.
+Feeling confident, you merge person *a*'s code changes into the *main* branch.
+Subsequently, you go ahead and merge person *b*'s pull request, and it should be successful.
 But then — boom!
-The codebase is now broken, even though both pull requests had passed all their tests.
+The codebase is now broken, despite both pull requests passing all their tests.

 **1.** Make sure you are still in the right project folder.